alphagov/govuk-knowledge-graph-gcp/README.md

 Most documentation is in `README.md` files and [`docs`][docs] directory in this repository.
 There is also [GOV.UK Data Community Technical Documentation][data-community-docs].

+## Data pipeline overview

+1. A workflow subscribes to notifications from the GOV.UK S3 Mirror that a new database backup of the Publishing API is available.
+The workflow creates an instance of a virtual machine.
+2. The virtual machine fetches the database backup file, extracts its data, and uploads that into BigQuery.
+3. Some SQL queries are scheduled to run daily, which call other SQL routines to refresh various tables from the newly uploaded data.

 ## Access and permissions

 People are granted access by membership of Google Groups.
 Other Google Cloud Platform projects are granted access via service accounts.
 Access is granted by editing each environment's tfvars file, such as `terraform-dev/environment.auto.tfvars`.